MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/index.md

 ---
-title: Component Firmware Update (CPU)
+title: Component Firmware Update (CFU)
-description: Provides information about Component Firmware Update (CPU) ms.date: 07/21/2020 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
+description: Provides information about Component Firmware Update (CFU) ms.date: 07/24/2020 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
 ms.localizationpriority: medium
 ---

-# Component Firmware Update (CPU)
+# Component Firmware Update (CFU)

 Component Firmware Update (CFU) provides Original Equipment Manufacturers (OEMs) and Independent Hardware Vendors (IHVs) a reliable, robust against power interruption, and authenticated method for updating firmware on devices that have shipped to customers.
 This release contains a reference device driver for delivering the firmware payload to a target device and reference firmware for receiving the firmware payload.